Sycamore, Illinois: Government

 Sycamore features a Council-Manager government.
 Policy is developed by an elected City Council and then implemented by an appointed professional City Manager.
 The Sycamore City Council consists of a Mayor elected at-large and eight Aldermen representing one of four wards (two per ward).
 The Mayor and Aldermen serve four year terms, with one Alderman from each ward being elected every two years.
 Sycamore's current mayor is Steve Braser.

 Education

 Public schooling began in Sycamore as early as 1839, with classes held in the first DeKalb County Courthouse, a log building across the street from the courthouse's current location.
 The city's first school building was built in 1853.
 Current public education needs in Sycamore are provided by Sycamore Community Unit School District 427.
 The current Superintendent of Sycamore School District is Nick Reineck.
 The district operates Sycamore High School, Sycamore Middle School, and five elementary schools.
 The newest elementary school, North Grove, opened in 2009 was built for access by the nearby subdivision.

 Transportation

 DeKalb Public Transit provides bus service on Routes 17, 18, 21 and 21T connecting Sycamore to downtown DeKalb and other destinations.

+The Chicago & North Western line between Belvedere and Spring Valley and the Chicago Great Western line between Chicago and Omaha served Sycamore.
+Both lines have since been abandoned.